 That’s OK, we have answers.
 Read our FAQs below.
 Or text or call us at +1 (855) 219-8018 to speak with a Modern Adventure Trip Specialist.

 What does the price include?

-Accommodations for four nights at boutique lodges and inns; two nights of camping accommodations; transportation for all day trips and excursions; private tours with local guides and cultural experts; exclusive VIP access and tastings; guided activities, adventures and expeditions; entrance fees; daily breakfasts, lunches and most dinners; local beverages with meals.
+Accommodations for four nights at boutique lodges and inns; two nights of fully-equipped camping accommodations; transportation for all day trips and excursions; private tours with local guides and cultural experts; exclusive VIP access and tastings; guided activities, adventures and expeditions; entrance fees; daily breakfasts, lunches and most dinners; local beverages with meals.

 What does the price not include?

 Roundtrip airfare to Alaska; travel insurance; transportation to the trip’s starting point; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverage not included in itinerary; gratuity for tour leader.

 Our adventure begins in the evening on Sunday, July 26, 2020 at the Annie Mae Lodge in Gustavus, Alaska.
 The closest airport is the Gustavus Airport (GST), which has daily flights from Juneau.

 Our last day is Saturday, August 1, 2020.
 The closest airport is the Juneau International Airport (JNU) in Juneau, Alaska.
 Your flight home should can scheduled to depart at anytime from here.

 How difficult is this adventure?